 The STEM Education Certificate provides STEM majors with skills in how to effectively communicate STEM related concepts, as well as an awareness of discipline-specific approaches to teaching and learning.
 Students enrolled in the STEM Education Certificate become part of a supportive CU Teach community.
 They work collaboratively teaching STEM concepts in local elementary and secondary schools and also experience working with youth in programs across campus and in the community.
-Moreover, the STEM Education Certificate allows students to graduate with a skill set that can be applied in business and industry, while providing them required foundational courses if they choose to complete a secondary mathematics or science teaching license.
+Moreover, the STEM Education Certificate allows students to graduate with a skill set that can be applied in business, industry, academia, medicine, or other fields, while providing them required foundational courses if they choose to complete a secondary mathematics or science teaching license.

 (Coursework + STEM outreach)

 *Updated as of 3/8/2021

 Step-1: Inquiry Approaches to Teaching STEM

 |Knowing and Learning in Mathematics and Science||EDUC 4050||3|

 |(any two below, additional courses will be added as necessary)|

 |Teaching and Learning Biology||EDUC 4811/6811

 |Teaching and Learning Physics||EDUC/PHYS 4460/5460||3|

 |Teaching Design||GEEN 4400||3|